The Scenario Board

 Welcome the group and thank them for returning for a second workshop.
 Let them know that for the next two hours you are going to work through some scenarios and questions with each other.

-This workshop is more open and unstructured so you might need to encourage quieter members of the group to share what is coming up for them.
+This workshop is more open and unstructured so you might need to encourage quieter members of the group to share what is coming up for them.2.
+Warm-up (10 mins)

 Take the participants through Rob Hopkin’s Time Machine Visualisation.